Deluge (film): Plot

-Following the reunion, Martin explains to Claire how he is in love with both his wife and with her and that he will not choose.
+In the town, Martin is reunited with Helen and their children and tells Helen about his relationship with Claire.
+Martin explains to Claire how he is in love with both his wife and with her and that he will not choose between them.
+Martin's and Helen's continued commitment to one another devastates Claire and Tom.
 Helen visits Claire and they have a painful discussion in which Claire says she will not give up Martin.

-However, when Claire sees Martin with his wife at the town meeting, her heart breaks and she runs to the ocean, where she swims away.
+Finding the town plagued by ugly disputes over the distribution of goods, Martin organizes an auction and establishes a successful monetary system for the community.
+Martin is elected the town's mayor.
+When Claire sees Martin with Helen at a town meeting, her heart breaks and she runs to the ocean and swims out to sea.
 Martin is left on shore watching her go.